-This course, delivered entirely in Nishnaabemwin, will continue to increase the student's comprehension level and begin to facilitate the student's production of speech.
-The decision to speak in Nishnaabemwin is still the choice of the student.
+This course, delivered entirely in Anishinaabemwin, will continue to increase the student's comprehension level and begin to facilitate the student's production of speech.
+The decision to speak in Anishinaabemwin is still the choice of the student.
 Lab hours are additional hours spent with fluent speaker(s).
 Prerequisite: None.
-Course offered on campus.